Annalilla/COVID/README.md

 1)	Prerequisites:
 >> - helpers/Prepare_run.R
 2)	Script: data_collection/Create_database.R
 3)	Run the first 3 rows of the script.
-Itt will collect data from different sources and creates two databases (tdata and country_char).
+It will collect data from different sources and creates two databases (tdata and country_char).
 4)	If you want to save the data local, run the functions save_data().
 5)	If you want to save data to Google Sheets, run the functions save_data_online().
 In this case you need to have an authentication file in a directory called “.secrets” within the working directory.
 6)	If you want to set the type of the variables and add variable labels, run the scripts “helpers/Change_variable_types.R” and  “helpers/Add_variable_labels.R”.